ionurboz/html-levels.js/readme.md

 ## In short

-- Lists the html elements in the `console.log` similar to CSSs
+- Lists the html elements in the `console.log` similar to CSS
 - Very simple to use
 - Very small code
 - Syntax highlighting